 - 1. Review the videos from Lessons I and 4 and introduce the activity.
-Remind students of the video on dairy's health benefits and the video that showed how people all over the world and even in their own communities enjoy milk in different ways.
+Remind students of the video on dairy's health benefits and the video that showed how people all over the world and even in their own communities enjoy dairy in different ways.
 Use the following points to talk about what they learned: - Chef Monti made a tasty mango lassi that was inspired by the traditions of a place far away.
-Can you remember which culture gave her the idea for this yummy drink? - Do you remember any other examples of how people use dairy in their special foods?
+Can you remember which culture gave her the idea for this yummy drink?
+(Indian) - Do you remember any other examples of how people use dairy in their special foods?
 It's amazing to see how milk is a part of many different delicious traditions. - Now, think about your own family.
 What special food traditions does your family have?
-Do any of these food traditions include milk or dairy foods?
+Do any of these food traditions include milk or dairy foods? - Did you know that milk and dairy foods have nutrients and health benefits?
+What are some of the health benefits seen in the video from Lesson 1? - In just a moment, you'll be diving into a tasting experience where you'll create and taste 2 yogurt dips from different parts of the world.
+The first dip is Indian inspired.
+The second dip is Greek inspired.
+These dips are like windows into the traditions and flavors of distant places, bringing a different culture closer to home.
+With each spoonful, you'll be embracing the essence of diverse cultures right here in the classroom.